sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 The goal of this "fpmsyncd extension" is to integrate NextHop Group (NHG) functionality into SONiC by writing NextHop Group entry from `fpmsyncd` to `APPL_DB` for NextHop Group operation in SONiC.

 - Scope of this change is to extend `fpmsyncd` to handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` messages from FPM.
-- There will be no change to SWSS/Orchagent.
 - This change is backward compatible.
 Upgrade from a SONiC version that does not support this feature does not change the user's expected behavior as this feature is disabled by default.

 ### Overview